Plugins

 docker restart <vikunja container name>

-Plugins must be compiled with the exact same Go version as your Vikunja binary.
+Native plugins must be compiled with the exact same Go version as your Vikunja binary.
 Mismatched versions will cause loading failures.

 • Check your Vikunja Go version: Look at build info or release notes